Engin-Boot/pong-stage-GaganPunjabi/Stage0/appearance_change_ball.md

 ## Acceptance Criteria

-Players is able to change dimension and colour.
+Players are able to change dimensions and colors.

-### Scenario: Change colour of ball
+### Scenario: Change color of the ball

   Given - Player has already been registered

-  When - Player select the colour of ball from the selection.
+  When - Player selects the color of the ball from the selection.

   Then - Ball appears in the selected color.

-### Scenario: Change dimension of ball
+### Scenario: Change the dimension of ball

   Given - Player has already been registered